Generalized Alternating Projections on Manifolds and Convex Sets: Preliminaries

 The regularity condition implies that both the manifolds and their intersection locally behave similarly to their tangent planes.
-In particular, the angle between the two tangent planes is zero in some direction if and only if this direction is also parallel to the intersection of the manifolds, as seen by \ref{ass:reg-intersection}.
-This is crucial to show linear convergence later.
+In particular, the angle between two lines that belong to different tangent planes is zero if and only if the lines are parallel to the intersection of the manifolds, as seen by \ref{ass:reg-intersection}.
+This is crucial to show linear convergence.
 We also note that, under the regularity assumptions, the Friedrichs angle $\theta_F$ is positive unless one manifold is locally a subset of the other.
-To see this, we know that $\theta_F$ is well defined and positive unless one tangent plane is a subset of the other, for example $\T_\M(x)\subset \T_\N(x)$.
-But since $\dim(\T_\M(x))=\dim(\M)$ around $x$, \ref{ass:reg-intersection} implies that also $\dim(\M)=\dim(\M\cap\N)$ around $x$, i.e. that $\M$ locally is a subset of $\N$.
+To see this, we know that $\theta_F$ is well defined and positive unless one tangent space is a subset of the other, for example $\T_\M(x)\subset \T_\N(x)$.
+But since $\dim(\T_\M(x))=\dim(\M)$ around $x$, \ref{ass:reg-intersection} implies that also $\dim(\M)=\dim(\M\cap\N)$ around $x$, i.e., that $\M$ locally is a subset of $\N$.
 Under the regularity assumption, we therefore either have a positive Friedrichs angle or a locally trivial problem.

-We now show that relaxed projections are locally well defined on smooth manifolds, and that their Jacobian is given by relaxed projections onto their tangent planes.
-By well defined we mean that the projection point exists and is unique.
+Next, we show that relaxed projections are locally well defined on smooth manifolds, and that their Jacobian is given by relaxed projections onto their tangent spaces.
+By well defined we mean that the relaxed projection point exists and is unique.

-The following Lemma is from \cite[Lem 4]{lewis-2008}. \begin{lem}[Projection onto Manifold] If $\M$ is a $\C^k$ manifold (with $k\geq 2$) around $\bar{x}\in \M$, then $\Proj_{\M}$ is well defined and $\C^{k-1}$ around $\bar{x}$.
+The following Lemma is from \cite[Lem 4]{lewis-2008}. \begin{lem}[projection onto manifold] If $\M$ is a $\C^k$ manifold (with $k\geq 2$) around $\bar{x}\in \M$, then $\Proj_{\M}$ is well defined and $\C^{k-1}$ around $\bar{x}$.
 Moreover $\jacobian{\Proj_\M}{\bar{x}}=\Proj_{\T_{\M}(\bar{x})}$. \end{lem}

-\begin{lem}[Relaxed Projection onto Manifold] If $\M$ is a $\C^k$ manifold (with $k\geq 2$) around $\bar{x}\in \M$, then $\jacobian{\Proj^{\alpha}_\M}{\bar{x}}=\Proj_{\T_{\M}(\bar{x})}^{\alpha}$, and $\Proj_{\M}^{\alpha}$ are well defined and $\C^{k-1}$ around $\bar{x}$.
+\begin{lem}[relaxed projection onto manifold] If $\M$ is a $\C^k$ manifold (with $k\geq 2$) around $\bar{x}\in \M$, then $\jacobian{\Proj^{\alpha}_\M}{\bar{x}}=\Proj_{\T_{\M}(\bar{x})}^{\alpha}$, and $\Proj_{\M}^{\alpha}$ are well defined and $\C^{k-1}$ around $\bar{x}$.

 \end{lem} \begin{pf} $\jacobian{\Proj_\M^{\alpha}}{\bar{x}}=\jacobian{(1-\alpha)I+\alpha \Proj_\M}{\bar{x}}=(1-\alpha)I+\alpha \Proj_{\T_{\M}(\bar{x})}=\Proj_{\T_{\M}(\bar{x})}^{\alpha}$.
 The result now follows from Lemma \ref{lem:proj-manifold}. \end{pf}